whe1123/Team3/README.md

 - **Author:** Dan Xu
 - **Method Summary:** `() -> Bool`
 This method checks to see if there are any ghosts within attack range of PacMan.
 A ghost is considered in attack range if it is within 1 space of Pacman's position.
 - **Testing:** Creates a new map.
-Creates a new Pacman at location (9, 11) and a new Ghost at location (9, 12) and adds these two characters to the map.
-The is_ghost_in_range() function is called on the Pacman to see if the ghost in within attacking range.
+Creates two PacMans and a new Ghost and adds these  characters to the map.
+The is_ghost_in_range() function is called on the Pacman objects to see if the ghost is within attacking range.

 ##### move():
 - **Author:** Uyen Nguyen